Great moments in PC gaming are bite-sized celebrations of some of our favorite gaming memories.

 There's a blast door ahead of you, and one behind.
 But while the one behind you locks itself, the one ahead is jammed inches off the floor.
 There are voices and swearing from the other side, then flashes as guns go off.
 All that shooting doesn't help, and when the door finally rises all you see is dismembered body parts and a glimpse of a long-haired alien leaving the scene.

 Shortly after that you make it out of the ship, stepping onto an alien world.
 The sky is bright, with a huge moon hanging low.
 You're in a canyon that's been carved up by the crash landing, and there's a rabbity alien hopping around at your feet.
-After all those corridors and vents it's a breathtaking moment of openness, one that later games like Oblivion and Fallout 3 would recreate.
+After all those corridors and vents it's a breathtaking moment of openness, like the similar moments later games like Oblivion and Fallout 3 would deliver.

 Before long you're shooting aliens, often back in corridors, but Unreal's beginning sets up a tension the rest of the game benefits from.
 No matter how big the flak cannon you pick up, you still remember what just one alien was capable of.
 You never underestimate them.
 At the time of its release Unreal was mostly a revelation for its graphics, but it's this well-paced beginning that's more impressive today.